Fit as a Mama Bear

 Tempered chocolate will create a better end result than just melting the chocolate.

-Topping The Homemade Hot Chocolate Bombs
+Topping The Original Hot Chocolate Bombs

 Part of the fun of learning how to make hot chocolate bombs is that you can decorate them!
 Now, given I am not a chocolatier, nor am I overly coordinated in the kitchen with stuff like this, I keep it simple.